stoermelder/vcvrack-packone/docs/transit/Transit.md

 Place TRANSIT-PAD on the right side of TRANSIT, just like a +T expander.
 As soon as it is connected TRANSIT switches to a dedicated XY-pad mode:

 - The _SEL_-port and the _OUT_-port of TRANSIT become inactive.
 The _SEL_-mode is forced to _Off_ and _OUT_-mode is forced to _Off_ automatically.
-- The pad drives the bound parameters only while TRANSIT is in Read-mode.
-Write-mode still works as usual for saving snapshots, but the pad has no effect on the parameters in Write-mode or Auto-mode.
+While the pad is active, the _SEL_-port's LED also stops blinking, since it otherwise indicates the same "SEL-mode disabled" state that no longer applies once the pad is switched off.
+- While the pad is active, it drives the bound parameters regardless of TRANSIT's Read/Write/Auto switch: Write-mode's front-panel buttons no longer save or clear snapshots, and Auto-mode's re-recording of the previously active slot is suspended.
+The switch keeps its physical position and takes effect again as soon as the pad is switched off (see _Pad active_ below) — this is the only way to save or clear snapshots while the pad is connected and active.
 - While the pad is active, the LEDs of all snapshots currently contributing to the mix blink on TRANSIT (and on any +T expander).
 - Up to fourteen +T expanders can be chained between TRANSIT and TRANSIT-PAD (the pad is placed at the end of the chain, after all +T expanders).
 The snapshots stored on those +T expanders are reachable from the pad just like the snapshots on the host TRANSIT.
 Placing additional +T expanders or a second pad to the right of TRANSIT-PAD is not supported: the chain stops as soon as the pad is reached, and any expander placed after it is ignored.

-Setup of TRANSIT itself is unchanged: bind parameters and save snapshots in Write-mode as described above.
+Setup of TRANSIT itself is unchanged: bind parameters and save snapshots in Write-mode as described above — just switch the pad off first if it is currently active.
 The pad itself does not store snapshots — it only assigns a 2D-position to snapshots that already exist on the host TRANSIT.

+The _Pad active_ switch left of the ports toggles whether the pad currently drives TRANSIT at all.
+Switching it off freezes the bound parameters at their last blended values, stops the snapshot LEDs on TRANSIT from blinking, and restores TRANSIT's Read/Write/Auto switch to its normal behavior (so snapshots can be saved or cleared again) — while the pad itself stays fully usable throughout: points can still be dragged, bound/unbound, and snapshot-sets edited or switched, none of which reaches TRANSIT until the switch is turned back on.
+This is useful for rearranging or fine-tuning snapshots without disturbing the currently playing sound; the alternative would be unplugging the expander, which also drops it out of the +T chain.
+The pad's screen dims and shows an _OFF_ label in the bottom-left corner while switched off.

 #### The XY-pad